(If you liked this page, then you might also like this page)

 The PTTTL data section is just like the RTTTL data section, in that a melody consists of multiple comma-seperated notes to be played sequentially.
 Unlike RTTTL, PTTTL allows multiple melodys to be defined, separated by the vertical pipe character |, all of which will be played in unison.

 The format of a note is identical to that described by the RTTTL format.
-Each note includes, in sequence; a duration specifier, a standard music note, either a, b, c, d, e, f or g (optionally followed by '#' or 'b' for sharps and flats), and an octave specifier.
+Each note includes, in sequence; a duration specifier, a standard music note, either a, b, c, d, e, f or g (optionally followed by '#' or 'b' for sharps and flats, or a dot '.' for dotted rhythms), and an octave specifier.
 If no duration or octave specifier are present, the default applies.

 Durations